jgm/texmath/README.markdown

 The file `cgi/texmath.html` contains an example of how it can be used.

-Thanks to John Lenz for many contributions.
+Thanks to Matthew Pickering and John Lenz for many contributions.